 - Connecting to custom maps or accessing the campaign mode has had several issues

 - Original Warcraft III servers and Reforged servers have been merged together – causing legacy players to update to a buggy and broken game

 - Players are angry about a new strict policy that claims creative credit over any custom games created within the Blizzard editor.
-Presumably this is to combat the issues that spawned from DOTA becoming a full-fledged game which began as a Blizzard mod.
+Presumably, this is to combat the issues that spawned from DOTA becoming a full-fledged game that began as a Blizzard mod.

 I get it.
 People look at this batch of issues like Reforged came out too early and that Blizzard lied to their users.
 And maybe there is a case for them, but maybe the community decided to go overboard on a subpar launch.
 In fact, the community is so upset about these issues that players went to Metacritic for the purpose of giving the game a low score.
 The score was so low that it prompted a couple of Forbes contributors to write about review bombing.
 (Those two articles here and here.)
 Yikes.